-Project grant: up to a maximum of \$5,000.
+1. Project grant: up to a maximum of \$5,000.

 Projects that are modest in scale and/or expense and enhance an existing program or service, or the development of a new program or service.
 Examples include the purchase of specialized equipment, web site development, or marketing.
-The evaluation process looks for a public benefit, an inability to self-fund (project impact) and the applicant's ability to maintain the program or service (sustainability).
+The evaluation process looks for a public benefit, an inability to self-fund (incremental impact of grant) and the applicant's ability to maintain the program or service (sustainability).